elwin-wei/CODE-COMPLETE/README.md

 CODE-COMPLETE
 =============

-It's some notes about <CODE COMPLETE>.
+It's some notes about CODE COMPLETE.

 notes of CODE COMPLETE